 Identity provider settings need to be replicated.
 Overall the security concept of Cloud Foundry differs significantly from Neo environments and a complete discussion of this topic out of scope here.
 Documentation of security concepts can be found here.

 Finally, the mobile application must be adjusted to connect to the Cloud Foundry environment.
 Usually it is enough to change the target URL in the application, but there may be changes necessary to reflect differences in the security setup.
-Some features are not supported for Mobile Services on Cloud Foundry.
+Some features are not supported for mobile services on Cloud Foundry.
 The sections that follow identify some differences with Cloud Foundry.

 Mobile Application security configuration does not support "No Authentication".
 All interaction from a mobile application must be made in an authenticated manner.

 Mobile Application security configuration does not support certificate based authentication.
-SAP Cloud Platform Cloud Foundry does not support establishing an SSL connection using client certificates (mutual authentication).
+SAP Business Technology Platform Cloud Foundry does not support establishing an SSL connection using client certificates (mutual authentication).
 You can still leverage certificates deployed to mobile applications with your identity provider of choice.
 Please use authentication methods OAuth (preferred) or SAML in the security configuration.
 The user authentication occurs in a Web View, which can present the certificate to the identity provider if requested.
 This avoids the need for any user input, while still leveraging an existing certificate infrastructure.

 Secure login server is not supported.